7 Tips on How to Improve Your Sleep Naturally

 How to Improve Your Sleep TIP 6 – Improve your sleep environment

 If your mattress is over 8 years old, perhaps it is time to think about getting a new one!?!
 A supportive mattress can make the world of difference to being able to get comfortable enough to sleep the whole night through.
 Your pillow is the same.
 The idea of your pillow and mattress are to hold your spine in a neutral position so that your muscles can rest and recover fully over-night.
-A pillow that is too high for example, will have one side of your neck muscles stretched and the other side compressed, which is not conducive to full recovery, making you wake up with your muscles already fatigued in the morning.
+A pillow that is too high for example, will have one side of your neck muscles stretched and the other side compressed, which is not conducive to full neck muscle recovery, making you wake up with your muscles already fatigued in the morning.
 Mattresses that have been zoned are definitely our recommendation, as these allow the heavy parts of our body (or hips and shoulders) to sink deeper into the mattress, resulting in the correct alignment of our spine, allowing full muscle rest and recovery.
+To check out a video on how to check if your pillow is helping or hindering your sleep click here (Go straight to 8 minutes if you don't want to hear about the patient with a stubbrn case of neck pain).
+To read more about the adjustable contoured Chiro pillow that Dr Kez recommends, click here.

 The temperature of your room can also affect how well you sleep.
 Too hot, or too cold can result in poor sleep quality.
 On average, keeping your body at approximately 18oC is ideal.
 This may mean an extra layer in winter or sleeping commando in summer!